 Pot size: 60cm wide

-Both summer and autumn-fruiting raspberries are available, enabling you to enjoy your harvest for months on end.
+You can grow both summer and autumn-fruiting raspberries in pots, enabling you to enjoy your harvest for several weeks.
 If space is limited, go for summer fruiting varieties, which are less bushy.
 Give them a sheltered, sunny spot.

 Pot size: Three summer-fruiting plants will fit in a 30cm pot